Mother Teresa and the Path of SaintHood

 Who is a Saint?

 A saint is not someone equivalent to god, instead, a believer who is recognized as having an exceptional degree of holiness or likeness or closeness to God.
-When the Church declares that a person is a saint, it means that this person is with God, that she or he has the power to intercede with God on our behalf to perform Miracles.
-Five years or more, post the death of the person the initiation can commence which is referred to as Beatification.
-At least two miracles are then needed to confer sainthood.
+When the Church declares that a person is a saint, it means that this person is with God, that she or he has the power to intercede with God on behalf to perform 'miracles'.

 Saint worship or adoration among the Catholics is often debated, as a prayer to anyone other than god is considered anti-biblical.
 However, for the Catholics, the saint worship or more specifically prayer to a saint is considered as a request to intercede - quite similar to a friend or family member praying on behalf of their loved ones.
 This again is a line of thought that is challenged for not having any biblical basis.

 Both beatification and canonisation are acts of the Roman Catholic Church declaring that a deceased person led a holy life.
 People still living can then request the blessed (if beatified) or saint (if canonized) to intercede with God on their behalf.

 Beatification is an administrative act whereby a nominee is authorized to have a 'cultus' or a specific group of people who identify with, and request favors from, the beatified.
 The nominee can be a martyr killed in the service of Christ or a confessor.
 A confessor’s life and writings must be inspected for heroic virtue (bravery and distinction marked by godly motives and not human desire), sanctity, and adherence to Roman Catholic doctrine.
 The deceased confessor must also have had part in a verifiable miracle.
 Five years or more (earlier 50 years), post the death of the person can the beatification commence.
 A beatified person is labeled 'blessed'.
 Another verifiable miracle proving the intercession by the beatified is then needed to confer sainthood.